midnight5ky/Splunk/README.md

 # Splunk
-Personal bashrc settings for Splunk clustered environment
+My personal .bashrc settings for Splunk clustered environment

 Usually the .bash files are located in each user's home directory - /home/user/.bashrc